 We see evidence for the importance of DEI in a FoW context in other areas as well.
 For example, leadership priorities.
 When we asked respondents about priorities for the senior leadership team, the top item, cited by an overwhelming majority (86%) of respondents, was to “make significant progress on our DEI goals.”

 Executives believe the industry is, indeed, making progress, with two-thirds saying their companies are effective at promoting the ideas behind DEI.
 Even more importantly, approximately 70% believe their DEI efforts were successful at creating a better workplace for their employees, again the heart of the attraction/retention dilemma for the industry.
 Anyone in business knows if you want something done it needs to be measured and put on a deadline.
-FMI’s research reflects that 67% of food industry companies have quantifiable goals and implementation timeframes in place.4 These are all signs of progress but is it happening fast enough and in a way that can scale across an entire organisation?
+FMI’s research reflects that 67% of food industry companies have quantifiable goals and implementation timeframes in place.4 These are all signs of progress but is it happening fast enough and in a way that can scale across an entire organization?

 If you look at our recent hires, and our shift in leadership, it reflects our commitment to DEI.
 It has been a total change at the upper management level.